davisagli/CPTTaxReceipts/README.md

 cpttaxreceipts
 ==============

-CPT Tax Receipts extension for CiviCRM
+CPT Contribution Summaries extension for CiviCRM

 This CiviCRM extension is based on the CDN Tax Receipts extension (https://github.com/jake-mw/CDNTaxReceipts) but with some significant
 changes:

 1. Only the annual tax receipt feature has been retained.
-1. Annual tax receipts can be generated multiple times;
+1. Annual contribution summaries can be generated multiple times;
    this extension does not keep track of which contributions have already been receipted.
 2. The generated receipts include a table of all contributions for the year.